Scholarships / Education

 Fund for Lesbian and Gay Scholarships (FLAGS) - provides financial assistance to gay, lesbian and bisexual students involved in the community.
 The scholarship amount varies and depends on financial need.
 The deadline is mid-September for the current school year.
 The fund's Youth Project Scholarship Program also awards grants to tenth and eleventh graders who plan to pursue postsecondary education.
 The scholarship is awarded based on financial need, academic achievement and school or community involvement.
 The scholarship amount varies.
 The deadline is mid-January.
 For more information about either of these programs or an application, send a self-addressed stamped envelope to Whitman-Brooks The Scholarship Fund PO Box 48320 Los Angeles, CA 90048-0320 Phone: 1-213-650-5752

 The Malyon-Smith Scholarship - an annual fund awarding up to $1000 to selected graduate students in psychology to advance research in the psychology of sexual orientation and gender identity.
 Applicants must be currently enrolled full-time in a Department of Psychology at the graduate level.
 Applications from students in allied disciplines, such as social work and sociology, cannot be considered at this time.
-For answers to questions about applications and to submit a completed application: Dawn M. Szymanski, Ph.D.; Division of Counseling, 469 Marillac University of Missouri-St. Louis; 8001 Natural Bridge Rd.; St. Louis, MO 63121-4499; Phone: 314-516-6086; Email: dawnszymanski@msn.com.
+For answers to questions about applications and to submit a completed application: Dawn M. Szymanski, Ph.D.; Division of Counseling, 469 Marillac University of Missouri-St. Louis; 8001 Natural Bridge Rd.; St. Louis, MO 63121-4499; Phone: 314-516-6086; Email: Malyon[dot]Smith[dot]Award[at]gmail[dot]com

 The National Gay Pilots Association Education Fund - offers scholarships to members of the gay and lesbian community who have expressed an interest in an aviation career as a professional pilot.
-The applicant should provide evidence of his or her contribution to the gay and lesbian community. $2,000.
-NGPA, 5530 Wisconsin Avenue, Suite 1210, Chevy Chase, MD 20815-4301; Phone: 301-941-1066; Email: ngpa@ngpa.org

 PFLAG's (Parents Families and Friends of Lesbians and Gays) National Scholarship Program - awards $5000 scholarships, $2500 scholarships, and $1000 scholarships.
 To be eligible: you are a graduating senior entering higher education for the first time (if you graduated and took a year off you are still eligible to apply); you self identify as a gay, lesbian, bisexual, transgender (GLBT) or an ally; you demonstrate an interest in service to the GLBT community; and you have applied to an accredited higher education institution.
 NOTE: Some local PFLAG chapters also offer scholarships and may have different qualifications: Local PFLAG Scholarships.